flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 `r tab.simple("System Control Coprocessor", tab.active=TRUE, tab.first=TRUE)`

 Identified as 'CP0', the **System Control Coprocessor** is a common block found on MIPS CPUs.
 In R3000-based systems, like this one, the CP0 controls how the cache is implemented.
-Thus, enabling direct access to data cache (in the form of 'Scratchpad') and instruction cache (with 'cache isolation').
+Thus, enabling direct access to data cache (in the form of 'Scratchpad') and instruction cache (using 'cache isolation').
 The control coprocessor is also responsible for handling interrupts, exceptions and breakpoints, the latter is useful during debugging.

 > Wait, shouldn't co-processors only _expand_ CPU functions?
 Why is CP0 tightly coupled to the CPU?